BeeeOn/server/Framework/readme.txt

-Framework(R) Version 1.0 2/5/2015
+Modular Framework for Sensor Data Processing(R) Version 1.0 18/5/2015
+Author: Martin Rasovsky

 How to build framework
 -----------------------
-1)Download Notification and build it (make in the Notificator directory) 2)Copy libnotif.so to root directory of Framework and to the directory of Algorithms 3)In directory Algorithms do make.
-It will build all algorithms 3)Compile framework (make)
+1)In directory Notificator do make (cd Notificator/, make) 2)Copy libnotif.so to root directory of Framework and to the directory of Algorithms (cp libnotif.so .. , cp libnotif.so ../Algorithms/)
+3)In directory Algorithms do make.
+It will build all algorithms. (cd Algorithms/, make) 3)Compile framework (make)

 How to start framework